 Title: Marginalization and reduction of structural causal models

-Authors: Stephan Bongers - University of Amsterdam (Netherlands) [presenting]
+Authors: Stephan Bongers - Delft University of Technology (Netherlands) [presenting]

 Bernhard Scholkopf - Max Planck Institute for Intelligent Systems (Germany)